techtim/devart-template/project_summary.md

 ![People around](project_images/ico-AUX.jpg "People around")

 ## Conclusion

-Working on this project I've spent third part of the time Googling, I didn't have anybody near who could answer my questions, I didn't know even how to use OpenGL or what kind of technologies to use.
+Working on this project I've spent the third part of the time Googling, I didn't have anybody near who could answer my questions, I didn't know how to use OpenGL or what kind of technologies to use.
 I was searching, reading and searching again, aggregating knowledge and technologies in my head.
-So I can say that main instrument for creating Icosahedron was Google Search and of course my head.
-Xperia Z with Andriod was used for additional control with OSC.
+It took me about half of a year on researching and learning.
+Google Search was one of the main instruments for creating Icosahedron.
+Xperia Z with Andriod was used for additional OSC control.
+Don't think that the full potential of the idea was realised.
+The club wasn't the best location for installation, too much additional light outside the object and the audience concentrated on music.
+Small amount of time didn't offer me callibrate everything and explore available possibilities, the installation lived only for 12 hours while the party was going on.

+## Further development
+Place Icosahedron in the dark space where only the object itself produces light.
+Advanced interaction between the visitors and the virtual objects with feedback in the form of light and sound.
+Few microphones to listen to the environment.
+Additional sound design for Icosahedrons virtual events.
+All this will provide full immersion of the audience into the place where virtual space crosses reality.